Peru Faces Challenges in Intragroup Financing and Transfer Pricing

 In a world marked by neo-mercantilist policies and the implementation of the OECD’s BEPS 2.0 project, tax authorities are intensifying their scrutiny of intragroup transactions, including loans, royalties, and interest.
 In this regard, multinational groups must demonstrate real economic substance, treasury functionality, and market-based rates.

-Neo-mercantilism and regulatory pressure
+Neo-mercantilism and Regulatory Pressure

-• Detailed functional analysis;
+• Detailed functional analyses;

 • Market comparables to determine interest rates;

-• Record of capital allocation decisions;
+• Records of capital allocation decisions;

-Implications for companies in Peru
+Implications for Companies in Peru

 • Implement benchmarking to support interest rates and risk management.

-Call to action
+Call to Action

 Contact our specialized team for a confidential, no-obligation assessment.